-I'm an Australian freelance journalist living in New York City, writing (mainly) about human culture and the environment.
-I have reported internationally for publications including The New York Times, The Atlantic, Quartz, VICE, Haaretz, i-D Magazine, Tablet Magazine, COLORS Magazine and others.
+I'm an Australian freelance journalist based in New York City.
+I write about human beings and the environment (mainly) and have reported internationally for publications including The New York Times, The Atlantic, Quartz, VICE, Haaretz, i-D Magazine, Tablet Magazine, COLORS Magazine and others.

 Previously, I was a James Reston Reporting Fellow on The New York Times Climate and Environment desk, and have a master's degree from Columbia's Graduate School of Journalism, where I specialized in longform narrative non-fiction writing and environmental reporting.
 I love big ideas, deep conversations and human stories, well told.

 Before moving to the U.S., I lived in Italy, where I produced interactive multimedia projects on migration and religion as a fellow with the creative studio, Fabrica.
-Back home in Australia, I worked as deputy editor of the quarterly longform publication, Dumbo Feather Magazine, a reporter with The Australian Jewish News and Broadsheet, and received my BA in Philosophy and Creative Writing from the University of Melbourne.
+Back home in Australia, I worked as deputy editor of the quarterly longform publication, Dumbo Feather Magazine, a reporter with The Australian Jewish News and Broadsheet Melbourne.
+I have a BA in Philosophy and Creative Writing from the University of Melbourne.